gokulkrishna10/url-shortener/README.md

 ```

 ### router/index.js changes
-- install node module : perf_hooks
+1. Install node module : perf_hooks
 ```
 	npm i perf_hooks
 ```
-- The only change you need to make is to insert the following code at the beginning of the function.
+2. The only change you need to make is to insert the following code at the beginning of the function.
 ```
 	req.startTime = performance.now();
 ```
-- Example Codes for implementation
+- Sample code with proper implementation <br/>
 	You just need to add the above line before the call begins. <br/>
 	But also make sure you are calling next() correctly, depending on success or error sccenario. <br/>
 	- Promise pattern